Flexible Estimation of the Heterogeneous Non-Parametric Component in a Relative Survival Cure Model: Introduction

-In this paper, we propose to model the non-parametric component of the Relative Survival mixture cure model outlined in Lambert et al. (2007) \cite{lambert2006} with flexible non-parametric and semi-parametric functions of the covariates: on one hand, using \textit{Artificial Neural Networks}, and on the other hand \textit{Generalized Additive Models (GAM)} \cite{hastie1986} with interactions.
-Our primary objective is to determine whether more flexible functions of the covariates can capture potential non-linear effects and interactions between variables in the heterogeneous cure probability.
-Furthermore, we derive an EM algorithm \cite{dempster1977} for this type of RS cure models to find the maximum likelihood estimates of the model parameters.
-In section \ref{sec:meth}, we introduce the models and outline the estimation procedure.
-In Section \ref{sec:sim}, we contrast the proposed models through an extensive simulation study.
-Section \ref{sec:appl} presents a comprehensive application of our proposed models to a cohort of patients with colon cancer registered in the Italian cancer registry of Varese.
+We believe that the use of more flexible approaches in the context of cure models can help, on one hand to avoid model misspecification and, on the other hand, to maintain a solid statistical interpretation.
+In this paper, we propose to model the non-parametric component of the RS mixture cure model outlined in Lambert et al. (2007) \cite{lambert2007} with flexible non-parametric and semi-parametric functions of the covariates: on one hand, using one-hidden layer feedforward Neural Networks, and on the other hand \textit{Generalized Additive Models} (GAM) \cite{hastie1986} with interactions.
+Our primary objective is to determine whether more flexible functions of the covariates can capture potential nonlinear effects and interactions between variables in the heterogeneous cure probability.
+Furthermore, we derive an Expectation-Maximization (EM) algorithm \cite{dempster1977} for this type of RS cure models to find the maximum likelihood estimates of the model parameters.

+We have recently published a flexible model-based approach to divide the population of cancer patients into different subgroups based on cancer severity \cite{DiMari2025}.
+While in that previous study the main objective was to account for heterogeneity among uncured cancer patients, in this work we aim to provide improved estimation of cure probabilities.
+Another distinctive feature concerns the distributions assumed for fatal patients.
+In the previous study, we modeled only the scale parameter of the Weibull distributions, following the approach of De Angelis et al. (1999) \cite{deangelis1999}.
+In contrast, in this work we model both parameters of the Weibull distribution for the latency component, in the spirit of Lambert et al. (2007) \cite{lambert2007}.

+The remainder of this paper is organized as follows.
+In Section \ref{sec:meth}, we introduce the models and outline the estimation procedure.
+In Section \ref{sec:sim}, we compare the proposed models with the model proposed by Lambert et al. (2007) \cite{lambert2007} through an extensive simulation study under various scenarios.
+In Section \ref{sec:appl}, we apply our proposed models to a cohort of patients diagnosed with colon cancer from the Italian cancer registry of Varese, used in our previous work \cite{DiMari2025}.
 We conclude the study with a discussion.